-33.5 Interruption of Studies
+33.7 Interruption of Studies

-Students who wish to take a break from studies for more than 12 months follow the new program requirements when they return to the Faculty.
-Permission to follow their current requirements can be requested by writing the Associate Dean (Academic) at least 14 days prior to the beginning of the term the student wishes to miss.
+Students who wish to take a break from studies for more than 12 months will be required to reapply in order to continue with their studies.
+Students will follow the new program requirements when they return to the Faculty.
+Permission to follow their current requirements can be requested by writing the Associate Dean (Academic) at least 14 days prior to the beginning of the term that the student wishes to miss.